robertZaufall/mindmanager_ai/readme.md

 `Gemini Pro` results are good. `Gemini Flash` does (most of the time) only generate up to 3 levels at max, so a refinement does currently not work.
 Vertex AI needs an access token which has a default expiration time of just 1 hour (authentication flow is partly implemented).
 ### Ollama (hosted locally - no internet access needed)
-Ollama results are dependent on the used model. `LLama3`, `Zephyr` and `Mixtral` are working well.
+Ollama results are dependent on the used model. `LLaMA3`, `Zephyr` and `Mixtral` are working well.
 ### Anthropic Claude 3 / 3.5
-The newest Anthropic Claude 3.5 **Sonnet** model seems to be best in class.
-Anthropic Claude 3 **Opus* ist also very good but little bit expensive.
-Anthropic Claude 3 **Haiku** is very cheap and betteer than GPT-3.5.
+The newest Anthropic `Claude 3.5 Sonnet` model seems to be best in class.
+Anthropic `Claude 3 Opus` ist also very good but little bit expensive.
+Anthropic `Claude 3 Haiku` is very cheap and betteer than `GPT-3.5`.
 ### Groq (platform)
-Groq is sure the fastest LLM platform by now.
-Payment for API usage is still unclear because there is no way to set a payment method (as of 2024-05-05).
+Groq is sure the fastest LLM platform by now. `LLaMA3`, `Mixtral` and `Gemma2` are proven models.
 ### Perplexity (platform)
 Perplexity works perfect as an universal LLM platform.
 ### MLX (hosted locally on Apple Silicon - no internet access needed)
-MLX results are dependent on the used model. `LLama3` works well.
+MLX results are dependent on the used model. `LLaMA3` works well.

 ## Image generation systems
 ### Azure OpenAI / OpenAI - DALL-E 3